Stackclash/5e-vault/6. Mechanics/Classes/Warlock The Fathomless (TCE).md

 _6th-level Fathomless feature_

 Your Tentacle of the Deeps can defend you and others, interposing itself between them and harm.
-When you or a creature you can see takes damage while within 10 feet of the tentacle, you can use your reaction to choose one of those creatures and reduce the damage to that creature by `dice: 1d8\|avg` (`1d8`).
-When you reach 10th level in this class, the damage reduced by the tentacle increases to `dice: 2d8\|avg` (`2d8`).
+When you or a creature you can see takes damage while within 10 feet of the tentacle, you can use your reaction to choose one of those creatures and reduce the damage to that creature by `dice: 1d8` (`1d8`).
+When you reach 10th level in this class, the damage reduced by the tentacle increases to `dice: 2d8` (`2d8`).

 ### Grasping Tentacles (Level 10)

 _10th-level Fathomless feature_

 You learn the spell [[/6.
-Mechanics/Spells/evards-black-tentacles.md\|Evard's black tentacles]].
+Mechanics/Spells/Evards Black Tentacles.md|Evard's black tentacles]].
 It counts as a warlock spell for you, but it doesn't count against the number of spells you know.
 You can also cast it once without a spell slot, and you regain the ability to do so when you finish a long rest.

 Whenever you cast this spell, your patron's magic bolsters you, granting you a number of temporary hit points equal to your warlock level.
 Moreover, damage can't break your [[6.
-Mechanics/Rules/status.md#concentration\|concentration]] on this spell.
+Mechanics/Rules/Status.md#concentration|concentration]] on this spell.

 ### Fathomless Plunge (Level 14)